 - 4.10.1 Prepare work area (lay down dust sheets etc.) - 4.10.2 Lift the fender and ash pan cover of the way and put them in a safe location.
-Remove the loose coals from the fuel bed then the fuel-bed matrix. - 4.10.3 Isolate the gas supply, remove the two screws at the bottom of the control panel, remove the screw which retains the gas inlet elbow retaining bracket. - 4.10.4 To refit the burner assembly.
-Push the retaining tabs into the rear panel of the firebox and secure the burner at the base of the control panel with two screws.
+Remove the loose coals from the fuel bed and front ceramic rail.
+Remove the front ceramic from the rail.
+Unscrew the two pozi-driv fixing screws which secure the burner heat shield and remove it from the fire. - 4.10.3 Isolate the gas supply and remove the inlet pipe from the appliance inlet elbow.
+Unscrew and remove the four screws which retain the burner. - 4.10.4 To refit the burner assembly.
+Push the base of the control panel fully into the fire and secure with the four screws.
 Refit the gas supply pipe and carry out a gas tightness test.
-Refit the coals or pebbles referring to section 3 for the correct layout.
-The trim and ash pan cover can now be re-positioned.
+Refit the burner heat shield then refit the coals / referring to section 3 for the correct coal layout.
+The fender and ash pan cover or can now be re-positioned.